opengamedata/opengamedata-doc/source/Adding_a_Game.md

 ## Steps to add the Game

-### 1. First, we must define some things about the data we are extracting.
+### 1. First, we must define some things about the data we are extracting

 We do this in a JSON file, under the **games/<GAME_ID>** folder.
 The name of the JSON file should be the same as the game ID used in the database, by convention in all-caps.